-APPENDIX 9: AIR TUBES AND BAFFLE INSTALLATION
+APPENDIX 6.
+AIR TUBES AND BAFFLE INSTALLATION

-1. Starting with the rear tube, lean and stove the right end of the secondary air tube into the rear right channel hole.
-Then lift and stove the left end of the tube into the rear left channel.
+1. Starting with the rear tube, lean and insert the right end of the secondary air tube into the rear right channel hole.
+Then lift and insert the left end of the tube into the rear left channel.

 - 2. Align the notch in the left end of the tube with the key of the left air channel hole.
-Using a " Wise grip " hold the tube and lock it in place by turning the tube as shown in detail A .
+Using a " Wise grip " hold the tube and lock it in place by turning the tube as shown.
 Make sure the notch reaches the end of the key way. - 3.
-Repeat steps 1 and 2 for the two tubes in the back then install the baffle before installing the two front tubes. - 4.
+Repeat steps 1 and 2 for the second tube in the back then install the baffle before installing the two front tubes. - 4.
 To remove the tubes use the above steps in reverse order.